 After imaging plate 1 (step 2.1.3), immediately place it on ice, using aluminum foil to separate the plate from direct contact with ice.
 Allow plate 1 to cool down for 5 min.

-Using a 12-multichannel micropipette and 200 µL tips, transfer 100 µL from each well into plate 2 (step 3.1.1) to the corresponding wells in the plate 1.
-To properly distribute the toxin in the media, insert the tips below this meniscus and gently eject the volume without introducing bubbles.
+Using a 12-multichannel micropipette and 200 µL tips, transfer 100 µL from each well in plate 2 (step 2.1.4) to the corresponding wells in the plate 1.
+To properly distribute the toxin in the media of plate 1, insert the tips below the meniscus and gently eject the volume without introducing bubbles.

 Note: Do not pipette up and down, as this may inadvertently detach the cells.

-Leave the plate for an additional 1 min to allow the toxin to bind to host cells and immediately transfer plate 1 to the plate reader for the kinetic assay using the spectrofluorometer mode (step 1.3.2).
+Leave the plate for an additional 1 min to allow the toxin to bind to the cells and immediately transfer plate 1 to the plate reader for the kinetic assay using the spectrofluorometer mode (step 1.3.2).

 At the end of the kinetic assay, immediately image plate 1 (post-kinetic) using step 1.3.3.